louis-tru/quark/doc/README.md

 # Start Usage

-If you've never used Noug before, you can start from here and build your Noug program step by step.
+If you've never used Quark before, you can start from here and build your Quark program step by step.

 ## Install noproj

-First, you need to install the toolkit provided by `Noug`
+First, you need to install the toolkit provided by `Quark`

 * Install `noproj` using nodejs `npm`